Emilio Scanavino: Later life

 In 1971 Scanavino had to undergo a major surgery operation.
 The recovery period signaled the start of a new creative phase in his painting.
 He travelled to Belgium, France and Germany, and in 1974 the Darmstadt Kunsthalle organized a comprehensive antological exhibition that later travelled to Venice's Palazzo Grassi and Milan's Royal Palace.

 In 1982, Scanavino's health started to decline.
 His last exhibition was the 1986 edition of the Rome Quadriennale.

 Scanavino died in Milan on 28 November 1986.

 Art

 After an initial interest in figurative art, Scanavino's paintings took Post-Cubist nuances.
 His forms became increasingly stylized, until being completely obliterated in the works from the early 1950s.
 In 1954 his characteristic sign, “stylized knot”, started to appear.
 That is the, eventually marking his whole production.
 In the late 1970s years paintings, the “knot” became perfectly defined and recognizable, although his work became darker, sometimes even threatening due to the conspicuous presence of red stains resembling blood.
-Although Scanavino is difficult to place inside a specific artistic movement, he can be considered an informal abstractist, close to the Abstract Expressionism and Hans Hartung and Georges Mathieu's art.
+Although Scanavino is difficult to place inside a specific artistic movement, he is considered an informal abstractist, close to the Abstract Expressionism and Hans Hartung and Georges Mathieu's art.